Apple Watches violate AliveCor patents but import ban on hold -U.S. ITC

 The ITC said imports of the infringing watches should be banned, but that it would not enforce a ban until appeals were finished in a separate dispute before the U.S. Patent and Trademark Office, where a panel found AliveCor's patents invalid earlier this month.

+The U.S. Patent and Trademark Office's Patent Trial and Appeal Board declared the AliveCor patents invalid at Apple's request in a related case on Dec.
+6. The tech giant has also countersued AliveCor in San Francisco federal court for allegedly infringing its patents.

+AliveCor has separately sued Apple in California federal court for allegedly monopolizing the U.S. market for Apple Watch heart-rate monitoring apps, and has filed a related patent-infringement lawsuit against Apple in Texas federal court.

-(Reporting by Blake Brittain in Washington Edited by David Bario and Chris Reese)
+(Reporting by Blake Brittain in Washington; Edited by Chris Reese and Stephen Coates)

 ((blake.brittain@thomsonreuters.com))